sjmiller8182/Warehousing-Stock-Tweet-Data/Project_Outline.md

 Two schemas will be designed.

-1. The first schema will ne a general purpose schema
+1. The first schema will be a general purpose schema
 2. The second schema will be optimized for the intended task

 We will look at the difference in performance in querying data from the datalake under these designs.